 \subsection{\boldmath Empirical formula for $\alpha$ decay half-lives with isospin effects}

 The Geiger-Nutall law gives a simple relationship of $\alpha$ decay lifetimes to the proton number and the $Q_\alpha$ value~\cite{GN11}.
-The Viola-Seaborg (VS) empirical formula, which is an improved form of the Geiger-Nuttall law, is widely used to estimate the $\alpha$ decay lifetimes, which reads~\cite{VS66b}
+The Viola-Seaborg (VS) empirical formula, which is an improved form of the Geiger-Nutall law, is widely used to estimate the $\alpha$ decay lifetimes, and it reads~\cite{VS66b}

 where $a$, $b$, $c$, $d$ are parameters to be fitted to the experimental data.
 In its original form, Eq.~(\ref{eq:VS}) contains an $h_{\rm log}$ term that takes into account the difference between the even and odd nuclei.
 In this work, we allow different values of the parameters for even or odd numbers of $Z$ and $N$, so introducing the blocking factor for odd nucleus $h_{\rm log}$ is not necessary in our formula.